onefrankguy/frankmitchell.org/posts/who-else-wants-narrative-mechanics-in-rpgs.md

 This opens up interesting possibilities.
 Say I've got a dexterity of 16 and I roll an 18.
 The stream bank is more slippery than my dexterity can overcome, so I land in the water.
-Other players can decide they're going to jump over a different part of the stream, make their own ability checks, and hopefully find a less slippery spot.
+Other players can decide they're going to jump over a different part of the stream.
+They make their own ability checks, and hopefully find a less slippery spot.
 Of if I roll a 7, the other players may decide to follow me, since the bank isn't very slippery there.

-This feels like a colaboration, where everyone's rolling to figure stuff out about the world we're playing in.
+This feels like a collaboration.
+Everyone's rolling to figure stuff out about the world we're playing in.
 It's also not going to break the game, since I'm not changing how ability checks are used or how they map to bonuses.
 Rolling under for ability checks now feels like a natural thing.
 I know what